Skip to main content

 Is Tsubasa good for a special occasion?

 Yes, with caveats.
-Tsubasa has won the Tabelog Bronze Award in 2019, 2020, 2025, and 2026, and has been named to the Tabelog Sushi WEST Top 100 three times — credentials that make it a credible choice for a meaningful dinner.
+Tsubasa has won the Tabelog Bronze Award in 2019, 2020, 2025, 2026, has been named to the Tabelog Sushi WEST Top 100 three times — credentials that make it a credible choice for a meaningful dinner.
 The 8-seat counter creates an intimate setting, but private rooms are unavailable, so this works best for two people rather than a group celebration.

 Is lunch or dinner better at Tsubasa?

-Dinner is the fuller sitting: 8 seats versus 6 at lunch, and Thursday service is dinner only, suggesting it is the primary format.
+Dinner is the fuller sitting: 8 seats versus 6 at lunch, Thursday service is dinner only, suggesting it is the primary format.
 Pricing is the same at both services (JPY 20,000–29,999), so lunch offers no cost advantage.
 If your schedule allows, dinner gives you the complete counter experience; lunch works if you want to keep your evening free.